 Berkeley Mayor Jesse Arreguín and Councilman Ben Bartlett have promised to increase police staffing and revive a recently disbanded specialized crime suppression unit to help address concerns about safety.

-A Berkeley community group focused on crime prevention pledged to up its game Monday night, and representatives from the Police Department said they plan to ramp up their own collaboration with neighbors.
-Those efforts may be particularly important given the double-digit increase in crime Berkeley saw in 2015.
-Berkeley police officials reported in March that overall Part […]
+Community members and police met Monday night to discuss crime prevention efforts.
+Photo: Emilie Raguso A Berkeley community group focused on crime prevention pledged to up its game Monday night, and representatives from the Police Department said they plan to ramp up their own collaboration with neighbors.
+Those efforts may be particularly important given the double-digit increase […]

-The shots rang out just after midnight, leaving seven people injured and dozens held hostage in Henry’s Publick House at the Hotel Durant in Berkeley’s Southside neighborhood.
-One of the young men who was shot would die.
-For the survivors, it was just the beginning of a more than seven-hour standoff between a schizophrenic man who heard voices and […]
+Henry’s hostage crisis: Berkeley Special Response Team officers move in.
+Photo: David Yee Henry’s hostage crisis: Berkeley Special Response Team officers move in.
+Photo: David Yee The shots rang out just after midnight, leaving seven people injured and dozens held hostage in Henry’s Publick House at the Hotel Durant in Berkeley’s Southside neighborhood.
+One of […]

-By Francesca Paris Many cyclists in Berkeley know the all-too-common pain of losing a bike to thieves.
+An independent bike registry could help cyclists recover stolen bikes and ensure they don’t buy stolen ones to begin with.
+Photo: Marc Zuo By Francesca Paris Many cyclists in Berkeley know the all-too-common pain of losing a bike to thieves.
 Far fewer have experienced the opposite: the rare joy of a reunion.
-The Berkeley Police Department wants to change that, with the help of an independent bike registry called Bike Index.
-The police department’s struggle with unregistered bikes manifests itself in […]
+The Berkeley Police Department […]

-Stepped up police patrols, trimmed-back bushes and increased efforts to clean up graffiti around Strawberry Creek Park are among a slew of recent steps by the city following two troubling incidents in March, including a drive-by shooting nearby and the violent robbery of a Berkeley middle school student.
-Community members around the West Berkeley park have been […]
+City workers have been cutting back and clearing out brush as part of an attempt to clean up Strawberry Creek Park.
+Photo: Emilie Raguso Stepped up police patrols, trimmed-back bushes and increased efforts to clean up graffiti around Strawberry Creek Park are among a slew of recent steps by the city following two troubling incidents in March, […]

 Police arrested this man April 5 in connection with a robbery south of campus.
 Photo: Emilie Raguso Earlier this year, the Berkeley Police Department relaunched its monthly newsletter to let community members know about notable arrests and incidents, as well as crime prevention tips and safety resources.
 Along with beat maps and police contacts for each neighborhood, the […]

-Berkeley city police identified the man whom officers shot and killed on Monday night as Choung Van Nguyen, 25.
+Choung Van Nguyen Berkeley city police identified the man whom officers shot and killed on Monday night as Choung Van Nguyen, 25.
 Police do not know where he was living right before his death.
 Nguyen was shot around 10:45 p.m.
 Monday after he had been involved in a hit-and-run car accident in Albany.
-Police there chased his Honda […]
+Police there […]